fallen-icarus/cardano-options/README.md

 - The active beacon smart contract must be executed using `PurchaseExecuteOrCloseExpiredContracts`.
 - For all Active UTxOs being closed:
+    - The options address' staking credential must approve the transaction.
     - The input must be spent using the `CloseExpiredContract` spending redeemer.
     - The input must have an `ActiveDatum`.
-    - The input must have the required active beacons.
+    - If the input has the required active beacons:
         - The contract's expiration must be <= `invalid-before` of this transaction.
-    - The options address' staking credential must approve the transaction.
         - All active beacons attached to the contract must be burned.
 - The active beacon smart contract cannot mint/burn any extra active beacons.

 The `invalid-before` flag is used to prove that the expiration time has actually passed.
-When closing multiple expired contracts, this flag should be set to the latest expiration time.
+This flag can always be set to the current time.

+This method can also be used to close invalid Active UTxOs (ie, UTxOs with an `ActiveDatum` but no beacons).
+If you are *only* closing invalid Active UTxOs, you do not need to set `invalid-before` and you do not need to execute the active beacon script since there are no beacons to burn.

-##### Updating Payment Addresses
+#### Updating Payment Addresses

 The writer can change the `paymentAddress` of any Active UTxOs at any time.
 This just requires their approval, and the proper updated contract output.